Cardiff Corporation Waterworks: History

 Cardiff continued to expand, with the opening of the Rhymney Railway in 1858 and the Bute East Dock the following year, and so the water company obtained a third act, the Cardiff Waterworks Act 1860 (23 & 24 Vict. c. cv), allowing them to increase their capital resources and the geographical area which they supplied.
 Works included a storage reservoir at Lisvane, with a catchment area of 2200 acre, collecting water from the Llanishen, Nant Mawr, Nant Draw, Nant Felin and Nant Dulas.
 Pipes were laid from the reservoir to intakes on each of the streams, and filter beds were constructed on the outlet from the reservoir.
 In order to supply Penarth, some 4 mi to the south-west of the town centre, a low-level service reservoir was built at Cogan, from where pumps raised the water 170 ft to a distribution reservoir at Llandough, which was sufficiently high to supply Penarth by gravity.
 Water was supplied to a number of surrounding parishes, the total area of supply being 41.85 sqmi.
 The company could not take more than 3 e6impgal (Ml) per day from the River Ely, but that and the Lisvane reservoir remained sufficient until 1878.
 The reservoir held 80 e6impgal of water.

-In 1875, Cardiff Corporation obtained parliamentary approval to buy out the Cardiff Waterworks Company, but failed to reach an agreement with them at the time.
+In 1875, Cardiff Corporation obtained parliamentary approval to buy out the Cardiff Waterworks Company in the Cardiff Improvement Act 1875 (38 & 39 Vict. c. clxxxvii), but failed to reach an agreement with them at the time.
 The company sought a fourth act of Parliament, the Cardiff Waterworks Act 1878 (41 & 42 Vict. c. cxliv), to enable them to construct additional works at Ely, and a new reservoir at Llanishen to supplement the supply to Cardiff and to extend their area of supply to parts of Llandaff and Whitchurch.
 The corporation again tried to buy out the company, but still could not reach agreement, so decided to oppose the company's bill, on the basis that the new works would not be adequate for the future requirements of Cardiff.
 On the day before the bill was due to appear before the House of Commons committee, the company agreed to sell, for a price of £300,000, resulting in the corporation withdrawing their objections.
 They paid the costs of getting the bill through Parliament, and also redeemed the company's debenture bonds, at a cost of £20,450.